What is the Linkly Client?

 How to Fix:

-- Check the Window Device Manager for 'Ingenico Telium' or similar under the 'USB Serial Ports'.
-Also check for any spelling errors
+- Check within Window Device Manager under Ports for 'Ingenico Telium' or similar.

-- If the Eftpos is using a Serial cable (RS232), it will not appear by name, if this is the case you can rely on the EMS Client's Auto Detect feature to determine which COM port the device is connected to.
+If this is the case you can rely on the EMS Client's Auto Detect feature to determine which COM port the device is connected to.

 If the device is still undiscoverable, follow the 'Client Offline' troubleshooting steps.